Skoda Scala Review 2025

 Honest John Overall Rating

 The Skoda Scala does exactly what Skoda does best: gives buyers as much car as possible for as little cash as possible.
 It's pretty comfortable, has a strong engine range, offers loads of space for the cash and should be as cheap to run as it is to buy.
-It's pretty bland, while the cabin lacks the posh finishes of pricier rivals, but that's an acceptable trade-off for many.
+It's pretty bland, while the cabin lacks the posh finishes of pricier rivals, but that'll be an acceptable trade-off for many.

 +Comfortable and secure on the road, roomy cabin and a big boot, more affordable than the competition and even many smaller cars.